iExecBlockchainComputing/rlc-multichain/README.md

 2. LayerZero message triggers minting of RLCCrosschainToken on destination chain

 This design ensures the total supply across all chains remains constant while preserving the original RLC token on Ethereum.

-## Security Considerations

-- The bridge security relies on LayerZero's security model
-- Administrative functions are protected by the Ownable pattern
-- UUPS upgrade authorization is restricted to contract owners only
-- Use caution when setting trusted remotes to prevent unauthorized cross-chain interactions
-- Always test upgrades thoroughly on testnets before deploying to mainnet
-- Upgrade safety is enforced through OpenZeppelin's upgrade validation

 ## Access Control: Role-Based Security